Greenpoint and Roosevelt Avenues

+History

-Roosevelt Avenue is well known for its diversity of cultural representation, ranging from Indian to Latin American, while in the 2020s, Downtown Flushing is undergoing rapid gentrification by Chinese transnational entities.
+Roosevelt Avenue was nationally recognized for its cuisine when Good Magazine named it one of "America's Tastiest Streets".
+It’s also well known for its diversity of cultural representation, ranging from Indian to Latin American, while in the 2020s, Downtown Flushing is undergoing rapid gentrification by Chinese transnational entities.
 More than three hundred languages are spoken along the street, and the neighborhoods it passes through are described as the most ethnically diverse in the world.
+Roosevelt Avenue is a known area for street prostitution.

+Landmarks

 Structures along the avenues include Eberhard Faber Pencil Factory on the western end of Greenpoint Avenue and the Newtown Creek Wastewater Treatment Plant just west of the Greenpoint Avenue Bridge.
 The eastern end of Roosevelt Avenue contains the Protestant Reformed Dutch Church of Flushing.

+Transportation

+The corridor is served by the following subway lines: